sureshgadupu/PDFUtilities-Java/README.md

 9.  **Potential for Auto-Evolving Rules:**  Opens up possibilities for AI-driven rule evolution and refinement, allowing the template to adapt and improve over time.

 By adhering to the principles and structure outlined in this Rules Template, development teams can leverage AI coding assistants more effectively, ensuring consistency, quality, and maintainability across their projects.

+## References

+[1]  "Product Requirement Document (PRD) in software development: purpose, utility, and types of documentation" [2]  "Request for Comments (RFC) in software development: purpose, utility, and types of documentation" [3]  "Software Architecture Document: purpose, utility, and types of architecture documentation" [4]  "Technical Specifications Document in software development: purpose, utility, and types of technical documentation" [5]  "Software Architecture Document: purpose, utility, and types of architecture documentation" [6]  "Request for Comments (RFC) serve as structured proposals for technical decision-making" [7]  "Software architecture documentation is a critical blueprint for software systems" [8]  "arc42 template and links documentation to non-functional requirements and team collaboration" [9]  "PRDs in Agile, where they might be more flexible, using user stories instead of rigid specs" [10]  "Tools like Aha! and Figma enable collaborative, template-driven PRDs" [11]  "RFCs improve decision quality, they introduce time overhead" [12]  "PRD benefits like clarifying vision, defining target market" [13]  "SMART goals in PRD, which is a good detail for key components" [14]  "PRD details features and functionality for a product release" [15]  "PRD vs. MRD and BRD (Business Requirements Document)"